Getting started

 Check that all the packages have a proper SPDX expression.

-Some package may miss licence information or carry information that doesn’t follow the SPDX standard.
+Some package may miss license information or carry information that doesn’t follow the SPDX standard.

 You can create “curation” rules.
 That will be stored and reused when the same component is used in another release/product.